Suspicious packages sent to military, intelligence offices around Washington, D.C.

 Federal law-enforcement officials said Monday that they are investigating a wave of suspicious mailings to government offices in and around Washington.

-According to NBC News, law enforcement has custody of all the packages and is determining whether they are the work of one person and whether they “were working devices or hoaxes meant to look real.”
+According to NBC News, law enforcement has custody of all six packages and is determining whether they are the work of one person and whether they “were working devices or hoaxes meant to look real.”

 Federal officials told NBC that “they do not believe that any of these packages came from Mark Anthony Conditt, who caused three weeks of terror in Austin, Texas.”